 - Copy the same shape inside.

-- Add extra edging to front and back.
+- Add extra padding to front and back.

 - Connect the two shapes and start the packages.